-- 1. The departments of Anthropology, Economics, Geography and Sociology offer a Master of Arts degree in Social Science.
-The student may concentrate in the discipline of his or her choice.
+1. The departments of Geography and Sociology offer a Master of Arts degree in Social Science.
+The student may concentrate in either discipline.
 The above named departments, plus the departments of Political Science and History, cooperate in offering a multidisciplinary Master of Arts degree in Social Science with concentrations in diverse fields such as urban planning, transportation, area studies, environmental studies and teaching.
-For further information about the multidisciplinary program, contact the Coordinator of Social Sciences Programs. - 2.
-The purpose of the degree is to develop scholarship in depth in one of the areas of the social sciences.
-The program may be used as a terminal degree or as a foundation for doctoral study. - 3.
-A minimum of twenty-four hours must be earned in the area of concentration. - 4.
-The major in the social sciences must take ID 600, Introduction to Graduate Study, 3 hours, or the departmental substitution for this course, during his or her first quarter in residence. - 5.
-Each student's program is worked out individually with his or her advisor.
-Students in a multidisciplinary program with a teaching emphasis will take a minimum of 10 graduate hours from the College of Education. - 6.
-By permission of the department, a student may submit a thesis as a part of his or her work. - 7.
-A comprehensive examination is required.
+For further information about the multidisciplinary program, contact the Coordinator of Social Sciences Programs.

+2. The purpose of the degree is to develop scholarship in depth in one of the areas of the social sciences.
+The program may be used as a terminal degree or as a foundation for doctoral study.

+3. A minimum of twenty-four hours must be earned in the area of concentration.

+4. The major in the social sciences must take ID 600, Introduction to Graduate Study, 3 hours, or the departmental substitution for this course, during his or her first quarter in residence

+5. Each student's program is worked out individually with his or her advisor.
+Students in a multidisciplinary program with a teaching emphasis will take a minimum of 10 graduate hours from the College of Education.

+6. By permission of the department, a student may submit a thesis as a part of his or her work.

+7. A comprehensive examination is required.
 Students in a multidisciplinary program will be examined by a committee of three faculty members representing at least two of the social science departments.
+Note: Completion of a Master of Arts certification.

+Degree in Social Sciences does not meet all the College of Education PTE requirements for certification in Social Studies.
+Please consult with your departmental advisor and/or the College of Education PTE Office if you are interested in elementary or secondary